its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

     * To install an exact version: `npm install -g npm@<version>`
     * As with Node, you can gain more control over your npm installation(s) by using [nvm](https://github.com/nvm-sh/nvm).

-* The **[GruntJS](http://gruntjs.com/) CLI** is used for the front-end development workflow.
-    * To install via npm: `npm install -g grunt-cli` (may require root permissions)

 ### Workflow

 #### Setup

 First, [build](../readme.md#building) the `insight-brain` project and [deploy](../insight-brain-service/README.md#deploying-iq-server-locally) the server.
 You should deploy to port 8072.
 (For front-end development, we use webpack-dev-server.
 We have it configured to run on port 8070, and it will proxy to the server at 8072.)

-#### Building and monitoring the front-end with Grunt
+#### Building and monitoring the front-end

 Webpack will monitor your front-end assets and automatically compile them for you when you make changes.
 This allows for short feedback loops.

-With your back-end server running on port 8072, you can launch the front-end on port 8070 by running the default Grunt task, like so:
+With your back-end server running on port 8072, you can launch the front-end on port 8070 by running npm start task, like so:

-`grunt`
+`npm start`

 Note that when you navigate to `http://localhost:8070`, you will see a mostly-blank page with a link labelled "assets".
 This is normal; simply click the link to access the IQ Server login page.

 #### Building and monitoring front-end assets outside the main bundle

-The default Grunt task will build and monitor the **main** front-end bundle.
+Under the default npm start task, webpack will build and monitor the **main** front-end bundle.
 There are some other bundles that get deployed with IQ, such as e.g. [`cip-loader.js`](./src/main/frontend/cip/cip-loader-index.js), which powers the legacy application report.
 (For a full list of bundles that are deployed, see: [`webpack.config.js`](./webpack.config.js))

-If you are developing these bundles, you'll want to use the following Grunt task:
+If you are developing these bundles, you'll want to use the following command:

-`grunt develop-all`

-**Note:** There are some cases where even this command is not sufficient: for example, when editing files in `src/main/resources`.
-In this case, a full Maven rebuild is required in order to see the changes.
+`npm run start-all`

 #### Running tests for the main bundle